Kang the Conqueror

 Kang the Conqueror (Nathaniel Richards) is a supervillain appearing in American comic books published by Marvel Comics.
-The character is most frequently depicted as an opponent of the Avengers and the Fantastic Four.
-A time-traveling entity and descendant of the scientist of the same name, several alternate versions of Kang have appeared throughout Marvel Comics titles over the years, including his respective future and past heroic selves, Pharaoh Rama-Tut, Immortus, the Scarlet Centurion, Victorex Prime, Victor Timely, Iron Lad, Chronomonitor #616, and Qeng Gryphon.
-Other characters to assume the title of "Kang" include Kang's sons Marcus and Ahura Boltagon, his wives Ravonna, Mantis, and Nebula, as well as alternate versions of Sue Storm and Kamala Khan.
+Created by Stan Lee and Jack Kirby, the character first appeared in Fantastic Four #19 (October 1963) as Rama-Tut, before being reinvented as Kang in The Avengers #8 (September 1964).
+A time-traveler, several alternate versions of Kang have appeared throughout Marvel Comics titles over the years, such as Rama-Tut, Immortus, Scarlet Centurion, Victor Timely, Iron Lad, and Mister Gryphon.

 Kang the Conqueror has been described as one of Marvel's most notable and powerful villains.
 Kang has made media appearances in animated television and video games.
-He made his feature film debut in the Marvel Cinematic Universe (MCU) film Ant-Man and the Wasp: Quantumania (2023), portrayed by Jonathan Majors, who also portrayed Pharaoh Rama-Tut, Victor Timely, Immortus, Scarlet Centurion, Chronomonitor #616, and the wider Council of Kangs in the film's mid-credits scene, and will reprise the roles in Avengers: The Kang Dynasty (2025) and Avengers: Secret Wars (2026).
-Majors also previously appeared as "He Who Remains", a version of the character from the previous incarnation of multiverse and creator of the Time Variance Authority (TVA), in the episode "For All Time.
-Always." from the 2021 first season of Loki, and will return as Victor Timely in the series' 2023 second season.
+Kang made his live-action debut in the Marvel Cinematic Universe film Ant-Man and the Wasp: Quantumania (2023), portrayed by Jonathan Majors, who previously appeared as different versions of the character in the Disney+ series Loki (2021–2023).

 Publication history

 The character who would become best known as Kang first appeared in Fantastic Four #19 (October 1963), by Stan Lee and Jack Kirby.
-This issue introduced the pharaoh Rama-Tut, a criminal from the year 3000 who had travelled back in time and conquered ancient Egypt, and who was implied to be a descendant (or possibly future incarnation) of Fantastic Four villain Doctor Doom.
-After a second appearance the following year in Fantastic Four Annual #2 (September 1964), the character appeared again in The Avengers #8 (published the same month), also by Lee and Kirby, which revealed that Rama-Tut had gone on to travel to the year 4000, where he had adopted the identity of Kang.
+This issue introduced the pharaoh Rama-Tut, a criminal from the year 3000 who had travelled back in time and conquered ancient Egypt.
+It was implied that he was a descendant or future incarnation of Fantastic Four villain Doctor Doom.
+After a second appearance the following year in Fantastic Four Annual #2 (September 1964), the character appeared again, this time under the identity of Kang, in The Avengers #8 (published the same month), also by Lee and Kirby.
+This issue also established that Rama-Tut was a younger version of Kang.
 A decade later, the character of Immortus, previously introduced in Avengers #10 (November 1964), was retroactively established to be a future identity of Kang's in Giant-Size Avengers #3 (February 1975).

-After further being retroactively established to be a direct descendant of Reed Richards' father Nathaniel (via one of Reed's many half-siblings) in Fantastic Four #272 (November 1984), Kang's birth name was revealed to also be "Nathaniel Richards" in What If…?
+Fantastic Four #273 (December 1984) heavily implied that Kang was not descended from Doom, but from Reed Richards' father Nathaniel, via one of Reed's half-siblings.
+Building on this, Kang's birth name was revealed to also be "Nathaniel Richards" in What If...?
 Vol. 2 #39 (July 1992), a fact later incorporated into the primary continuity of the Marvel Universe.
+However, subsequent publications, such as Avengers Forever #9 (August 1999) and Doctor Doom #6 (March 2020), have continued to present Kang's ancestry as ambiguous, suggesting he may descended from one, both, or neither of the two men, in particular Kristoff Vernard: Doom's adoptive son and a half-sibling of Reed.

+Kang featured in an eponymous miniseries in 2021.